keremoktar/keremoktar.github.io/docs/README.md

 Despite much research, our understanding of disagreement is quite limited (Klofstad, 2013).
 My work brings together insights from social and cognitive psychology, epistemology, and probability theory to shed light on this important phenomenon.

-Currently, I am developing and testing a model of it can be that we overwhelmingly persist in our views amid disagreement---even when millions disagree---yet maintain sufficient flexibility to learn from others in the right circumstances [(Oktar & Lombrozo, 2022)](https://escholarship.org/uc/item/3380n01h).
+Currently, I am developing and testing a model of how we overwhelmingly persist in our views amid disagreement---even when millions disagree---yet maintain sufficient flexibility to learn from others in the right circumstances [(Oktar & Lombrozo, 2022)](https://escholarship.org/uc/item/3380n01h).

 ## I also study belief and decision-making.
 In particular, I am interested in when deeply important beliefs---such as whether abortion is moral---can be _changed_ [(Oktar et al., 2023)](https://doi.org/10.1016/j.cognition.2023.105434); and